-Contact can be made with the confidential Anti-Terrorist Hotline 0800 789 321 or with the LA Prevent Strategy Coordinator Pardeep brar@sandwell.gov.uk or Justin nixon@sandwell.gov.uk for further advice.
+Contact can be made with the confidential Anti-Terrorist Hotline 0800 789 321 or with the LA Prevent Strategy Coordinator for further advice.

 Channel

 Channel is a voluntary, confidential programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
 An individual's engagement with the programme is entirely voluntary at all stages.